 \subsubsection{New peeling violation from \texorpdfstring{${\cal O}(G^3)$}{O(G3)} contribution}

 The starting point for the evaluation of the Fourier transform of the non-analytic part of the metric in Eq.~\eqref{eq:infrared_divergences} is Eq.~\eqref{eq:deformed_angular_contour_sec_3}.
-Due to the logarithmic branch cut,\footnote{We recall that, as discussed in Sec.~\ref{sec:offshellgravitonregularization} and in footnote~\ref{BMSfootnote}, logarithmic contributions are both related to the tail effect and to the contribution of Coulomb modes to the final-state graviton one-point~function,~Eq.~\eqref{eq:h}.} the residues overlap with a branch point.
+Due to the logarithmic branch cut,\footnote{We recall that, as discussed in Sec.~\ref{sec:offshellgravitonregularization} and in footnote~\ref{BMSfootnote}, logarithmic contributions to the final-state graviton one-point~function,~Eq.~\eqref{eq:h}, are both related to the tail effect and to the contribution of BMS modes at $\mathcal{I}^-$ (which in turn correspond to different configurations at finite time)}. the residues overlap with a branch point.
 Thus, instead of Fig.~\ref{fig:treelevel}, the contour for the $\omega$ integral is deformed as shown in Fig.~\ref{fig:looplevel}, leading to

 with ${\cal C}_{1,2}$ given in Fig.~\ref{fig:looplevel}.